Peru

 Discover the exciting adventures and impactful moments awaiting each day on this itinerary!

-• Visit an alpaca farm and artisan market
+• Visit an alpaca farm and learn about Peruvian textiles

 • Prepare for homestays with language lessons and role-playing

-• Live with local families and work on community service projects
+• Live with a local family and work on community service projects in a local school for children with special needs

 • Explore cultural landmarks like Moray Inca ruins